PCigales/DLNAmpcRenderer/README.md

 --wmpdmc_no_mkv: when set, Windows Media Player Digital Media Controller will transcode 'mkv' (matroska) files to 'mpegts' before streaming the content, allowing remote control of the playback, otherwise, the 'mkv' file will be streamed as it is, and the seekbar will probably be inactive in WMPDMC (but available in mpc-hc)
 --trust_controler: when set, the URL of the content sent to the renderer is not checked before being passed to mpc-hc
 --search_subtitles: when set, always requests subtitles, trying different extensions if no subtitle uri is provided by the controler or the server (may slow down the process)
+--no_part_req_intermediate: when set, intermediates servers rejecting partial requests in order to allow mpc-hc to use Lav Splitter source (needs --trust_controler disabled)
 --verbosity VERBOSE: for troubleshooting purposes, from 0 (default) to 2

 Example: DLNAmpcRenderer -p 9100 -m -f -r j

 As for the settings of the firewall, mpc-hc needs outgoing TCP connections allowed, and python outgoing TCP and UDP connections, as well as incoming TCP connections from local network on local port RENDERER_TCP_PORT (as in command line), incoming UDP connections from local network on local port 1900.

+If with some files, in particular mpeg-ts contents, only audio is played, consider increasing the "stream analysis duration" of the "network settings" of Lav Splitter.